ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

        Click **Add virtual server instance** to add the attached volumes of a virtual server instance to this policy.
 The informational side panel provides a list of tags for target resources that you can apply to the virtual server instance.
 It also contains a link to the list of virtual server instances of your account.
 You must apply at least one of the policy's tags for target resources to the volume.

    - If the policy is for file shares, a list of the shares that are backed up by this policy is shown.
 Information about the shares includes their names, status, volume sizes, and encryption types.
-[New]{: tag-new}

      | Field | Description |
      |-------|-------------|